REVIEWS OF DR. SCHULER

 A. Foot Problems

-The most common foot problem causes by a Morton’s Toe is due to excessive pressure under the second metatarsal head cause by the short first metatarsal bone.
+The most common foot care problem causes by a Morton’s Toe is due to excessive pressure under the second metatarsal head cause by the short first metatarsal bone.
 This pain, pressure or burring is commonly called metatarsalgia.
 But with time this ongoing abnormal pressure caused by a Morton’s Toe can lead to a callous being formed under the second metatarsal head.

 Some of the other foot problems that can be caused by a Morton’s Toe are